 An IP address, or internet protocol address, is a number assigned to your computer or device when it goes online, so that the network knows where to send data to.
 It works just like a postal address, except it sends web data rather than letters.
 An example of an IP address is 192.168.1.1.
 See also: Static IP address.

-You'll need to subscribe to line rental if you want a home phone connection and, usually, broadband.
+You'll need to subscribe to line rental if you want a home phone connection and, usually, broadband - in fact, line rental is generally included in a broadband package.
 It makes your phone line active, and able to send and receive calls or data.
 Read more about line rental here.

 Local loop unbundling (LLU)

 Exciting as it sounds, a 'local loop' is really just a big bunch of wires.
 Specifically, it's the big bunch of wires that links your house to the local telephone exchange.
 BT looks after our national telecoms infrastructure through its separate Openreach network.
 Openreach lets LLU providers, like TalkTalk and Sky, install their own equipment inside the exchange and serve their customers directly, rather than simply re-selling a wholesale BT internet service.

 To switch broadband, you used to have to contact your current provider for a 'migration authorisation code', which you'd then give to your new provider.
 However, Ofcom has updated its rules, and you're no longer required to do this - your new provider will completely take care of the switch for you.